 1 Hour Drive: Day Trips from Cincinnati, Ohio

-Do you live happily in the Greater Cincinnati area, but sometimes just want to break free?
+Do you live happily in the Cincinnati area, but just want to break free?

-Are you a Northern Kentuckian who wants something to do on the weekends besides playing corn-hole, or seeing people you went to grade-school with?
+Are you a Northern Kentuckian who wants something to do besides playing corn-hole, or seeing people you went to grade-school with?

-Are you tired of people telling you that the only things to do for fun in the area involve chili, sports, ice-cream, or visiting a park?
+Are you tired of hearing the only fun things to do involve chili, sports, ice-cream, or a park?

-If any of the above statements apply, this is the blog post for you!
-Check out my list below of 5 great day trip ideas all within a 1 hour drive of downtown Cincinnati!
+If any of the above applies, this is the post for you!
+See my list of day trips from Cincinnati, all within a 1 hour drive of downtown Cincy!

 Driving Time from Cincinnati: 1 hour (52 miles)

-While this town is essentially one small street next to the Ohio River, it squeezes a lot of character into its tiny borders.
-If you drive in, you can visit the wine tasting room of Verona Vineyards, grab lunch at the Scalded Hog, check out local music on the outdoor stage, shop for antiques, and just soak in the vibes of a good old southern town.
+While this town is essentially one small street next to the Ohio River, it squeezes a lot of character in!
+If you drive in, visit the wine tasting room of Verona Vineyards, grab lunch, check out local music on the outdoor stage, shop for antiques, and soak in the vibes of a good old southern town!

 Driving Time from Cincinnati: 53 minutes (29.2 miles)